William Olander

 William "Bill" R. Olander (July 14, 1950 – March 18, 1989) was an American senior curator at the New Museum of Contemporary Art in New York City.
 He previously worked as curator and director of the Allen Memorial Art Museum.
 He was a co-founder of the arts organization Visual AIDS.

 Early life

 William R. Olander was born in Minneapolis, Minnesota, on July 14, 1950, the son of Clarence Emil Olander (1928–1988) and Isabelle Olander née Marcucci (1928–2015).
 He moved to New York City in the 1980s.

-Olander attended the New York University Institute of Fine Arts where in 1983 he obtained an Art History Ph.D. with the thesis "Pour transmettre a la posterite: French Painting and Revolution 1774–1795".
+Olander attended the New York University Institute of Fine Arts where in 1983 he obtained an Art History Ph.D. with the thesis "Pour transmettre à la postérité: French Painting and Revolution 1774–1795".
 The unpublished thesis was considered a reference work: Olander was one of the first to highlight the importance of the 1792 proclamation of La patrie en danger.

 Career

 In 1979 Olander became modern art curator at the Allen Memorial Art Museum run by Oberlin College; from 1983 to 1984 he was acting director.
 In 1980 Olander contributed text to the museum exhibition "From Reinhardt to Christo".
 In 1981 Olander curated the exhibition "Young Americans" and in 1984 the exhibition "New Voices 4: Women & The Media, New Video".

 In 1982 Olander contributed an essay to Face It: 10 Contemporary Artists, a catalogue for the exhibition at the Contemporary Arts Center, Cincinnati, and in 1984 he curated the exhibition Drawings: After Photography and contributed texts to its catalogue.

 From 1985 he was a curator at the New Museum of Contemporary Art, New York City, and specialized in performance art and video, especially post-modernist language and theory.